 For consumers, determining when a product could present a risk or has some latent defect which impacts its usability, involves being notified by the government, retailers, and manufacturers that a product is defective.
 In the case of the self-combusting hover boards, this was not difficult due to more than ample news coverage of the problem.
 However, consumers are often left to their own devices to figure out if a product has been recalled.
 Further making the problem worse is the fact that if a product is dangerous, yet has not caused an injury the public may not be made aware of this problem until it is too late.
 Once a product begins to cause injuries to consumers, an injured party must rely on the what is known as products liability law to seek recourse for injuries caused by a defective product.

-In California, a person seeking to recover damages for injuries caused by a defective product generally has three options: (1) strict products liability, (2) negligence and (3) breach of warranty.
+In California, a person seeking to recover damages for injuries caused by a defective product generally has three options to pursue with a product liability lawyer: (1) strict products liability, (2) negligence and (3) breach of warranty.

-An injured consumer may seek compensation from the manufacturer of a product when the manufacturer places a product on the market with knowledge that a consumer would not reasonably inspect it for defects and that it has a defect that causes injury to a person.
+An injured consumer’s product liability lawyer or attorney may seek compensation from the manufacturer of a product when the manufacturer places a product on the market with knowledge that a consumer would not reasonably inspect it for defects and that it has a defect that causes injury to a person.
 Under a theory of strict liability, a consumer injured by a defective product in California is required to prove that

 - The product was used in intended or reasonably foreseeable manner (normal use);